appserver-io/appserver/_tuts/running-typo3-neos-on-appserver-io.md

 </virtualHost>
 ```

-After adding the Vhost you have to restart the appserver and if everything was correct you you can go ahead directly
+After adding the vhost you have to restart the appserver and if everything was correct you can go ahead directly
 with the Neos installation itself.

 `sudo /opt/appserver/sbin/appserverctl restart`

-Therefore you just unpack the TYPO3 Neos source into your Webrootfolder which in case of the appserver is always the
+Therefore you just unpack the TYPO3 Neos source into your webrootfolder which in case of the appserver is always the
 webapps folder underneath `/opt/appserver/webapps/`.
 In that folder you will still find the already installed example app
 and of course the welcome page.
 We are just creating a folder with name „neos“ and unpacking the source there.
 Now you have to change the rights so Neos is able to create folders and files below.